 When Joe and I get frustrated with each other, our favorite tool in our toolbox is to say, “Hey I need a win here.”
 Translated; I get what you’re saying, but what do I need to say or do to resolve it?
+How do we get back to good?
 Just finding out I’m a loser doesn’t help me move forward.

 Give your spouse a win.
 Give him credit for where he’s doing it right.
 Tell him when he’s knocking it out of the park.
 Don’t resort to playing games- that goes back to the winner-loser mindset.
 When he fails, be clear in how he hurt you and how he can best resolve it.